- What is Self Injury /Infographic

 - Wayne Post, Scars of a different battle: Why do people self-harm?
 (Melody Burri, February 16, 2014)

-- Screening for Mental Health, Speaking the soul: Why kids cut and what we can do about it (Janis Whitlock, February, 2014)
+- Psychology Today, Speaking the soul: Why kids cut and what we can do about it.
+(Janis Whitlock, February, 2014)

 - The Boston Globe, Facing the puzzling urge to self injure (Kay Lazar, March 11, 2013)